About the park

 Plants and animals

-Creating Glenthorne National Park will not only benefit the community, but help preserve, re-establish and re-connect important habitat for native plants and animals.
+Creating Glenthorne National Park-Ityamaiitpinna Yarta and the surrounding precinct will help preserve, re-establish and re-connect important habitat for native plants and animals.

-There are some important areas of vegetation that will be included in the Glenthorne National Park, including:
+There are some important areas of vegetation included in the precinct:

-- The Glenthorne property, which is located within nationally important greybox grassy woodland, with some scattered remant greybox trees and areas of grassland remaining on the site.
+In Glenthorne National Park-Ityamaiitpinna Yarta, there’s the nationally important greybox grassy woodland, with some scattered remnant greybox trees (some several hundred years old) and areas of grassland remaining on the site.

-- The Lower Field River, which is the last undeveloped catchment in metropolitan Adelaide and, although the valley has largely been cleared for agriculture or grazing, provides a `significant biodiversity corridor linking the hills to the coast.
+In the Lower Field River – the last undeveloped catchment in metropolitan Adelaide – although the valley has largely been cleared for agriculture or grazing, it provides a significant biodiversity corridor linking the hills to the coast.

-- Marino Conservation Park, which conserves the last remaining stands of coastal heath vegetation along this part of the Adelaide coastline, forming a green buffer between the suburbs.
+Marino Conservation Park conserves the last remaining stands of coastal heath vegetation along this part of the Adelaide coastline, forming a green buffer between the suburbs.